heyheyhello/voko/docs/scope.md

 You don't need an array for children.
 In fact, an interesting minimization for code would be removing them all.
-Arrays make sense for `.map()`, or functions and components that return an array of children (yes,you _can_ return an array of children unlike React/Preact where you need a fragment).
+Arrays make sense for `.map()`, or functions and components that return an array of children (yes, you _can_ return an array of children unlike React/Preact where you need a fragment).
 You might be inclined to never use them directly to keep cleaner code, but most editors and linters will not understand the identation without an array,so you mileage may